The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BA.11.002

-This remarkable wooden relief holds profound cultural and artistic significance, originating from an aristocratic context.
+This notable wooden relief holds significant cultural and artistic significance, originating from an aristocratic context.
 Its vibrant and elegant design, characterized by intricate detailing, represents the epitome of Balinese sculptural craftsmanship.
-This wooden panel stands as a magnificent testament to Bali's rich artistic tradition and cultural heritage, celebrating the enduring legacy of Boma, the apotropaic demon and king of the forest.
+This wooden panel stands as a large testament to Bali's rich artistic tradition and cultural heritage, celebrating the enduring legacy of Boma, the apotropaic demon and king of the forest.

-Exquisite Wooden Sculpture from Bali: A Timeless Representation of Serenity
+well-made Wooden Sculpture from Bali: A longstanding Representation of Serenity

 • Ethnic: Balinese